mesosfer/Mesosfer-Android/Sample/05-query-user/README.md

 query.whereNotEqualTo("firstname", "John");
 ```

-You can give multiple constraints, and userss will only be in the results if they match all of the constraints.
+You can give multiple constraints, and users will only be in the results if they match all of the constraints.
 In other words, it’s like an AND of constraints.

 ```java
 query.whereNotEqualTo("firstname", "John");